 - To save money.
 Two companies might consider a joint venture to save money on advertising, maybe at a trade show or in a trade publication.

 Joint ventures can combine large and small companies on big and little projects.
 Here are some examples:

 MillerCoors is a joint venture between SABMiller and Molson Coors Brewing Company to see all their beer brands in the U.S. and Puerto Rico.

 In 2011, Ford and Toyota agreed to work together to develop hybrid trucks.

 Mining and drilling are expensive propositions, and often two companies in these industries will combine as a joint venture to mine or drill in a particular area.

 Forming a Joint Venture

-All that's needed to form a joint venture is a written agreement between the parties.
+You can form a joint venture informally with just a handshake, but it's always best to have something in writing.
+A joint venture, even if it's between two small businesses, should have at a minimum this sort of written agreement.
+All that's needed to form a joint venture is a written agreement (a contract) between the parties.
 The agreement should spell out the details of the purpose, how the two (or more) parties share in profits and losses, and how the parties share in making decisions about the joint venture.
-A joint venture, even if it's between two small businesses, should have at minimum this sort of written agreement.

 How a Joint Venture Pays Taxes

 When a joint venture is formed, the most common structure is to set up a separate business entity.
 Then the parties each own a specific percentage of the entity.
 If the joint venture is a corporation, for example, and two businesses have equal shares in the business, they structure the company so each partner entity has an equal number of shares of company stock and equal management and board of directors members.